samliu21/background-remover/README.md

 A deep U-net neural network that uses semantic segmentation to identity the background of a portrait image!

+The model reached a binary accuracy of ~90% and an IoU of ~65% on the test set.

 Walk through a demonstration using the following link: https://colab.research.google.com/drive/19zZupsuejVLYtzib_6qZU2TCrIvKUWuj?usp=sharing.

 <img src='readme_images.png' style='width: 60%' />